After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

     /opt/plex_autoscan/scan.py sections
     ```

-1. Your screen will now show something like this:
+1. Your screen will now show something similar to this:

     ```
     1: 3D